tkhobbes43/team-profile-generator/README.md

 ## Description

-THis is a Node.js command-line app that will take in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+This is a Node.js command-line app that will take in information about employees on a software engineering team: manager, engineers, and interns, then dynamically generates an HTML webpage that displays summaries for each of these people.

 ## Table of Contents
 - [Description](#description)